 This book is an excellent, simple overview of the field of archeology.
 Archeology could be read by a reluctant reader who struggles with large blocks of text but is less intimidated by short sections combined with lots of pictures.
 Each page has a surprising amount of textual information available, but children might initially be attracted to the picture next to it and read to find out more about the picture.
 Eyewitness books are a fun way to present children with a lot of educational information without overwhelming them.
-Additionally, for an older child performing a research project, the books are divided into sections which are not dependent on the rest of the book, but can stand alone.
+Additionally, for an older child performing a research project, the books are divided into sections which are not dependent on the rest of the b

 This book is an excellent history book in its treatment of the facts we have about the first emperor of China, and is also an excellent introduction into some aspects of ancient Chinese culture, presenting everything in clear sentences easy for an elementary school student to absorb.
 Pictures take precedence over text in this book, which is perhaps to be expected when presenting an unfamiliar culture to inexperienced readers, and take the place of longwinded, detailed descriptions of the items found.
 The story-like descriptions in the text keep the book interesting for young readers.